If you can't decide between red and brown hair, mahogany is certainly the way to go.

 Choosing a Shade: Keep in mind that the redder you go, the faster your color will fade.

 Maintenance Level: If your hair is naturally brown, this color will fade out quite softly.
-Expect to head back to the salon for touch-up color once every two to three months if to keep your mahogany color looking vibrant.
+Expect to head back to the salon for touch-up color once every two to three months if you want to keep your mahogany color looking vibrant.

 Goes Great With: Red lips, Urban Decay Naked Cherry eyeshadows